tsakim/bicm/README.md

 * [multiprocessing](https://docs.python.org/2/library/multiprocessing.html)
 * [scipy](https://www.scipy.org/)
 * [numpy](www.numpy.org)
-* [poibin](https://github.com/tsakim/poibin) Implementation of the Poisson Binomail probability distribution
+* [poibin](https://github.com/tsakim/poibin) Module for the Poisson Binomial probability distribution

 ## Usage
 Be `td` a binary matrix in the form of an numpy array.
 The nodes of the two